NLnetLabs/krill-manual/source/hsm.rst

 Krill does not support migration of existing RPKI CA private keys from one signer to another.
-Instead you will need to perform a :ref:`key rollover<doc_krill_ca_keyroll>` for each CA. **NOTE:** Not all keys can be rolled.
-See the warning above about migration of ID keys used in parent/child and CA/publication server relationships.
+Instead you will need to perform a :ref:`key rollover<doc_krill_ca_keyroll>` for each CA.

+..
+Note:: Not all keys can be rolled.
+See the warning above about
+          migration of ID keys used in parent/child and CA/publication server relationships.

 To perform a key roll from one signer to another you must first change the ``default_signer`` in ``krill.conf`` to the new signer, and then